 SEC.
-18. (a)(1) The Commission shall establish a schedule of fees to be paid to the Commission annually by each class ll gaming activity that is regulated by this Act.
+18. (a)(1) The Commission shall establish a schedule of fees to be paid to the Commission annually by each class II gaming activity that is regulated by this Act.

-(2)(A) The rate of the fees imposed under the schedule established under paragraph (1) shall be-
+(2)(A) The rate of the fees imposed under the schedule established under paragraph (1) shall beof the gross revenues from each activity regulated by this Act.

-(i) no less than 0.5 percent nor more than 2.5 percent of the first \$1,500,000, and of the gross revenues from each activity regulated by this Act.
+(i) no less than 0.5 percent nor more than 2.5 percent of the first \$1,500,000, and